Menu Close

 Starting the Sexual Conversation with Your Partner

 Take a deep breath – we’re about to dive into some ways to broach the conversation with your partner.
 If you have a hard time talking about difficult topics with your partner, try doing it as a game.
-Love Lingual is a great way to connect with your partner on a few deeper levels (not just sexual).
+Love Lingual is a great way to connect with your partner on a deeper level (not just sexually).
 The game comes with five categories – one of which is intimacy.
-You take turns with your partner asking questions like “What part of my body turns you on the most?”
+You take turns with your partner asking questions like, “What part of my body turns you on the most?”
 It’s a great way to start talking in a non-intimidating way.

-Another way to initiate a conversation about sex with your partner is to unpack what you see on TV or in the movies in the moment.
+Another way to initiate a conversation about sex is to unpack what you see on TV or in the movies right when it happens.
 If you’re watching a movie together and something turns you on – say something and explain what about it turns you on!
 Conversely, if something turns you off – talk about that, too, and explain why it makes you uncomfortable.

 But sometimes the best way to broach the conversation is to just talk about it when you’re alone.
 You can either schedule time to talk or talk about it when you’re both together without distractions.
 Talking about this while making dinner or when the kids are buzzing around isn’t the right time.
 But when you’re both watching TV and playing with your phones – turn it all off and talk to each other.